 Camino Cove Campground – Eldorado National Forest

-Nestled on the Northwest shore of the Union Valley Reservoir, the Camino Cove Campground has been deemed one of the prettiest campgrounds in the Eldorado National Forest.
+Nestled on the Northwest shore of the Union Valley Reservoir (and about 2 hours from Sacramento), the Camino Cove Campground has been deemed one of the prettiest campgrounds in the Eldorado National Forest.
 Open late May through October, stay at the campground while exploring all the area has to offer; including fishing, boating, and hiking the Bassi Falls Hiking Trail!

 Nearest Town: Pollock Pines, El Dorado County